Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

-ibm quantum servers, and maybe other quantum technology,.. microwave pulses manipulate the spin vector; quantum gates the fucking quantum circuitry is just fft spectral s/analysis/composition|sisylana/ waveforms that represent microwave pulses; omfg, this is nuts, but explains 1000 shot (1000 runs at a ttime, and it's so fucking fast) longer algorithms suffering from noise is actually the fucking echo of the microwave pulses iff we new the geometry of the whatever the fuck the microwaves are bouncing around inside of, then we could calculate to compensate for the echo in our quantum programs i am a fucking genious; for solving quantum noise, and unlocking longer quantum algorithms in the tech tree
+ibm quantum servers, and maybe other quantum technology,.. microwave pulses manipulate the spin vector; quantum gates the fucking quantum circuitry is just fft spectral s/analysis/composition|sisylana/ waveforms that represent microwave pulses; omfg, this is nuts, but explains 1000 shot (1000 runs at a ttime, and it's so fucking fast) is just muxing the circuitry into a waveform, like composing music longer algorithms suffering from noise is actually the fucking echo of the microwave pulses iff we new the geometry of the whatever the fuck the microwaves are bouncing around inside of, then we could calculate to compensate for the echo in our quantum programs i am a fucking genious; for solving quantum noise, and unlocking longer quantum algorithms in the tech tree